 If you feel like you’re in too deep, financial and turnaround consultants can help you restructure and bring you back from the edge.
 However, weathering the storm may be treacherous, and an alternative strategy of cashing in your chips and selling your business can turn out to be the option that provides the greatest return to the stakeholders.

-Constantly staying on your toes is hard work — it seems like we can never just sit back and enjoy our success.
-Not to mention change is simply uncomfortable and can be downright frightening.
+It’s not all badChange and disruption are always uncomfortable and can be downright frightening.
 But opportunities do exist — for our businesses, our customers, and the industry at large.

-On an industry level, competition drives innovation.
-It forces you to find more effective ways to create higher-quality products and services.
+On an industry level, competition and an opportune amount of disruption drive innovation.
+It forces you to find more effective ways to create quality products and services.
 It gives you a crash course in adaptability and flexibility, which means a stronger business for you and better outcomes for consumers.

 Bottom line: Exposing barriers and true pain points allows you to better understand where you make money and where you don’t so you can restore or maintain a strong competitive position.
 If you manage to work through the issues, you’ll have a point of reference for the next time you have to sail through the darkness — you’ll know what works, what doesn’t work, and how you can remain flexible and adaptable in an ever-changing environment.